turingschool/front-end-curriculum/lessons/localization.md

 If you log `navigator.language` in your browser console, you'll likely get a string back that says 'en-US'.
 This locale value is what we'd like to reference when trying to determine what language to display our application in.

 Besides having to account for differences among browsers, detecting the locale on the client-side only gives us a single locale.
-In reality, most browsers support ranking multiple languages in your preference settings:
+In reality, most browsers support ranking multiple languages in your preference settings.
+In Chrome, you can see this by going into `Settings > Show Advanced Settings... > Language and Input Settings...`:

 ![chrome language preferences][chrome-language-preferences]